malaikahaq/etch-a-sketch/README.md

-a browser version of something between a sketchpad and an etch-a-sketch
+a browser version of an etch-a-sketch